openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Issuer Metadata {#credential-issuer-metadata}

+The Credential Issuer Metadata contains information on the Credential Issuer's technical capabilities, supported Credentials and (internationalized) display information.

 ### Credential Issuer Identifier {#credential-issuer-identifier}

 A Credential Issuer is identified by a case sensitive URL using the `https` scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.